The Best Spring Clean Checklist | 10 Projects to Prioritize

 Spread the love.

-With the 40-degree temps in Minnesota right now, I have spring on my mind.
+With the 40-degree temps in Minnesota right now, I have spring on my mind and I am starting to write my spring clean checklist with projects I will prioritize.
 And since it’s been so cold out, we’ve been hibernating in our home as much as we can and have some major spring fever!

-Even though it feels like spring is forever away, now that February has arrived, it’s right around the corner.
+Even though it feels like spring is forever away, now that February is over, it’s right around the corner.

 Once spring does hit and if you’re like us, you quickly feel like there are a million things to do.
 We thought we’d put a post together to help you prioritize because maybe you can even get a few things checked off now.